karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 ![Duke and Bugs illustration](/assets/posts/2021-02-22-openjdk-bug-tracker/duke_bugs_1.jpg)

-Hurray, we are finally on the form to create a bug report.
+Hooray, we are finally on the form to create a bug report.
 As you can see in the following picture the form really looks like many other bug tracker forms.
 You find all the fields for reporting the issue, the expected and actual behavior, and much more.
 You can and should also provide code to reproduce the bug.